goccert25/TACT/README.md

 ### Prerequisites

-Have a Linux machine (not sure if this works for Windows because the script uses diff)
+Have a Unix machine (not sure if this works for Windows because the script uses diff)

 Have Python 2.7 (not sure if this works for Python 3)